Local Uniqueness of Ground States for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 For the non-rotational case $\Omega=0$ of $e_F(a)$, the existence, stability and mass concentration of real-valued minimizers were studied recently in \cite{GLW,GS,GWZZ,GZZ,Z} and the references therein.
 In this case, it was shown in \cite{GLW,GS,GWZZ,GZZ} that $e_F(a)$ admits real-valued minimizers if and only if $a<a^*$, where $a^*=\|w\|^2_{L^2(\R^2)}$ and $w=w(|x|)>0$ is the unique (cf. \cite{K,W}) positive radial solution of the following nonlinear scalar field equation

-By an analytic approach of \cite[Theorem II.1]{CL}, this further implies the following existence and nonexistence: for the non-rotational case $\Omega=0$, $e_F(a)$ admits complex-valued minimizers (i.e., ground states) if and only if $a<a^*$.
-Moreover, the mass concentration, symmetry breaking and other analytic properties of minimizers for $e_F(a)$ at $\Omega =0$ were analyzed recently for different types of $V(x)$, see \cite{GLW,GS,GWZZ,GZZ,LPY} and the references therein.
+By the analytical approach of \cite[Theorem II.1]{CL}, this further implies the following existence and nonexistence: for the non-rotational case $\Omega=0$, $e_F(a)$ admits complex-valued minimizers (i.e., ground states) if and only if $a<a^*$.
+Moreover, the mass concentration, symmetry breaking and other analytical properties of minimizers for $e_F(a)$ at $\Omega =0$ were analyzed recently for different types of $V(x)$, see \cite{GLW,GS,GWZZ,GZZ,LPY} and the references therein.

-The rotational case $\Omega>0$ of $e_F(a)$ was discussed more recently in \cite{BC,ANS,GLY,Lewin}, where the existence, stability and the limit behavior of complex-valued minimizers were then studied.
+The rotational case $\Omega>0$ of $e_F(a)$ was discussed more recently in \cite{BC,ANS,GLY,Lewin}, where the existence, stability and the limit behavior of complex-valued minimizers were studied.
 Specially, if the general trapping potential $0\leq V (x)\in L^{\infty}_{loc}(\R^2)$ satisfies

 the following critical rotational velocity $\Omega ^*:=\Omega ^*(V)$ is defined in \cite{GLY}:

 One can note that depending on $V(x)$, both $0<\Omega ^*<\infty$ and $\Omega ^*=\infty$ can happen.
 Under the assumption (\ref{A:V}), the following existence and non-existence of minimizers for $e_F(a)$ were proved in \cite[Theorem 1.1]{GLY}: